kinglalu/Mr.Grape-JS/README.md

 ## APIs Used
-You will need to go to each of these websites and aquire an API key for each of their associated services.
+You will need to go to each of these websites and acquire an API key for each of their associated services.
 * https://api.ksoft.si/
 * https://thecatapi.com/
 * https://thedogapi.com/